SCOTT D Miller - For the latest and greatest information on Feedback Informed Treatment

 It’s not for lack of trying.
 Massive amounts of time and resources have been spent comparing treatment methods.
 With few exceptions, either no or inconsequential differences are found.

-Consider, for example, the U.S. Government spent same$33,000,000 studying different approaches for problem drinking only to find what we already know: all worked equally well.
+Consider, for example, the U.S. Government spent $33,000,000 studying different approaches for problem drinking only to find what we already know: all worked equally well.
 A decade later, the British officials spent millions of pounds on the same subject with similar results.

 Just this week, a study was released comparing the hugely popular method called DBT to usual care in the treatment of “high risk suicidal veterans.”
 Need I tell you what they found?